blbadger/blbadger.github.io/3-body-problem.md

 As we have three bodies, we can choose one of these (say `p1`) to allow to start in different locations in a two-dimensional plane while holding the other two bodies fixed in their starting points before observing the trajectory resulting from each of these different starting locations.
 As we are interested in divergence, we can once again compare the trajectory of the planet `p1` at each of these starting points to a slightly shifted planet `p1_prime`.
 As we are now dealing with an multidimensional array of initial points rather than only three per planet, a slightly different approach is required, found in [this source code](https://github.com/blbadger/threebody/blob/master/three_body_phase_portrait.py) file.

-Sensitivity is initialized by changing the 3 by 1 by 1 initial point for planet 1 to an array of size 3 by y_res by x_res for that planet.
-For example, if we want to plot 100 points along both the x and y-axis we start with a 3x100x100 size array for `p1`.
+Our sensitivity computational structure is initialized by changing the 3x1x1 initial point for planet 1 to an array of size 3 byy_res by x_res for that planet.
+For example, if we want to plot 100 points along both the x and y-axis we start with a 3x1000x1000 size array for `p1`.

 ```python
 def sensitivity(self, y_res, x_res, steps, double_type=True):